 Part-time workers usually have less favourable working conditions than full-time workers.
-They earn lower wages and do low-skilled and more monotonous jobs (Muñoz de Bustillo et al., 2008) which offer fewer opportunities for training or professional development (Gallie, 1998; Sandor, 2011; Fagan et al., 2014).
-In addition to a reduction in income, part-time jobs are usually less stable than full-time employment (Buddelmeyer et al., 2005) such that parttime workers are also at greater risk of poverty.
-This type of employment and its working conditions may be important determinants of workers' health (Toch et al., 2014), particularly in the case of women (Menendez et al., 2007), since the latter constitute the majority of part-time workers.

-Precarious employment and how it impacts workers' health and well-being has been the subject of research (Kawachi, 2008; Benavides et al., 2000; Bartley et al., 2009; Artacoz et al., 2005; Quinlan et al., 2001; Benach et al., 2002).
-Key findings include diminished levels of job satisfaction (Benach et al., 2004), mental well-being (Van Aerden et al., 2016; Caroli and Godard, 2016; Benavides et al., 2000; Bartley et al., 2009; Ferrie et al., 2008; Waenerlund et al., 2011), self-perceived health (László et al., 2010), and physical health (Kim et al., 2012) as well as increased work stress (Vives et al., 2013).
-In this sense, the present study aims to break new ground in both its subject matter and its approach.
+They earn lower wages and do low-skilled and more monotonous jobs (Muñoz de Bustillo et al, 2008) which offer fewer opportunities for training or professional development (Gallie, 1998; Sandor, 2011; Fagan et al, 2014).
+In addition to a reduction in income, part-time jobs are usually less stable than full-time employment (Buddelmeyer et al, 2005) such that part-time workers are also at greater risk of poverty.
+This type of employment and its working conditions may be important determinants of workers' health (Toch et al, 2014), particularly in the case of women (Menendez et al, 2007), since the latter constitute the majority of part-time workers.
+Precarious employment and how it impact workers' health and well-being has been the subject of research (Kawachi, 2008; Benavides et al, 2000; Bartley et al, 2009).
+Key findings include diminished levels of job satisfaction (Benach et al, 2004), mental well-being (Van Aerden et al, 2016; Caroli and Godard, 2016; Benavides et al, 2000; Bartley et al, 2009; Ferrie et al, 2008), self-perceived health (László et al, 2010), and physical health (Kim et al, 2012) as well as increased work stress (Vives et al, 2013) In this sense, the present study aims to break new ground in both its subject matter and its approach.
 It offers an alternative to most studies, which have looked at health and well-being from an econometric perspective and which have used the individual's valuation of their own health status or job satisfaction as the dependent variables.
 In our case, a synthetic indicator is estimated to measure the health and well-being of part-time workers using the P2 distance method, and includes information from a set of simple indicators, thus allowing us to examine the relationship between part-time work and workers' health and well-being.

-In addition, certain previous studies have explored gender inequalities in health in terms of the type of flexible employment (Bartoll et al., 2014; Gash et al., 2006).
-However, very little research has addressed the impact of part-time work on people's health and well-being (Benavides et al., 2000).
+In addition, certain previous studies have explored gender inequalities in health in terms of the type of flexible employment (Bartoll et al, 2014).
+However, very little research has addressed the impact of part-time work on people's health and well-being (Benavides et al, 2000).
 The differing employment status between men and women should be the subject of in-depth inquiry given the key role it plays in gender health inequalities.
-The analysis proposed in the present study is interesting because the workplace provides an ideal scenario for promoting health and well-being and reducing socio-economic and gender inequalities, in line with the objectives of the Europe 2020 Strategy and the Sustainable Development Goals (SDG) of the 2030 Agenda.
+The analysis proposed in the present study is interesting because the workplace provides an ideal scenario for promoting health and well-being and reducing socio-economic and gender inequalities, in line with the objectives of the Europe 2020 Strategy and the sustainable development goals of the 2030 Agenda.